chrisevans9629/DiscordWars/README.md

 3. When a base is upgraded, the units used to upgrade the base are destroyed, but the base now generates 2 units per second.
 The base will also have more hitpoints.
 4. Some bases can be upgraded more than others and are therefore worth more.
 5. If a base is destoyed, it becomes neutral.
 Units have to be used to take over a enemy base for it to become yours.
+6. bases can be repaired in the game way that bases are upgraded.
+Units are used up to upgrade the bases.
 # How does this interact with discord?

 1. Discord users join a team using the `!join` or `!join 1` command.
 This will add them to a team, allowing them to move units in the game.